 Millions of people have died due to the COVID-19 pandemic worldwide leaving grieving families, many of them under financial stress.
-For those of them whose loved ones owned a life insurance policy, a new question arose – does life insurance cover pandemic related deaths?
-Do life insurance companies deny COVID-19 death benefits?
+For those of them whose loved ones owned a life insurance policy, a new question arose – does life insurance cover pandemic-related deaths?
+Do life insurance companies pay out COVID-19 death benefits?

 Below is the information we have gathered and you should know if you are the beneficiary of a life insurance policy that was denied due to coronavirus.